mwaylabs/uikit/README.md

 It is built with SASS and Bootstrap so you can easy customize it.
 For example to use a different color you can overwrite the bootstrap `$brand-primary` variable with your own color code.

 ## Scripts
- - `npm run release` to release a new uikit version.
-This is only possible on branch master
  - `npm run copy` copies the dist folder to a specified path.
 The path is specified by setting the environment variable `export UIKIT_COPY_PATH=YOUR_PATH_WHERE_TO_COPY_DIST_FOLDER`.
 Save this in your `bashrc` so it's available after restart